 In regards to couple or family therapy, as a counsellor who has trained in the US, apart from Japanese clients, Yuka specialises in offering psychotherapy sessions for international couples or families as well. (eg. a Japanese client with a Singaporean partner)

-Mindfulness-based cognitive therapy is a type of psychotherapy which combines practices of mindfulness and cognitive therapy to treat different kinds of psychological distress.
-Mindfulness is a practice of Buddhism which involves practising breathing exercises and mindful meditation.
-By incorporating this into cognitive therapy which involves making the clients realise the relationship between their thoughts and feelings, it allows them to accept their negative emotions instead of avoiding them.
-Through accepting, clients can establish healthier coping mechanisms with negative thought patterns as the regular practice of meditation allows them to control their emotions better when feeling underwhelmed.
+Mindfulness-based cognitive therapy is a type of psychotherapy that combines practices of mindfulness and cognitive therapy to address various forms of psychological distress.
+Mindfulness, roots in Buddhist practices, involves breathing exercises and mindful meditation.
+By incorporating this into cognitive therapy-which helps clients understand the relationship between their thoughts and feelings-it enables them to accept their negative emotions rather than evading them.
+Through this acceptance, clients can develop healthier strategies to cope with negative thought patterns.
+Regular meditation practices enhance their ability to manage emotions, especially when feeling underwhelmed.

 Yuka Aiga Tay, Japanese Speaking Counsellor, Marriage and Family Therapist in Singapore